Illinois man who killed mom with baseball bat and says it was accidental avoids prison

 CLICK HERE TO GET THE FOX NEWS APP

-She died of blunt force injuries.
-An investigation revealed Thomas Summerwill had a blood-alcohol level of .270%, way above .08%, the legal limit in Illinois.
+Mary Summerwill died of blunt force injuries.
+An investigation revealed her son had a blood-alcohol level of .270%, way above .08%, the legal limit in Illinois.
 A condition of his plea deal prohibits him from drinking alcohol and he must wear an alcohol monitoring device for a portion of his probation.

 He is also required to undergo a psychological evaluation as well as alcohol and grief counseling.